 May 7th, 16th and 25th – They are blessed with the energy of the Moon and Venus.

-They always pre plan before starting any work.
+They always pre-plan before starting any work.

 They are good at speech and will be in contact with politics.

 They will face many problems at an early age, hence late marriage is recommended.